directus-labs/guest-authoring/ubuntu-deploy/index.md

 Ensure you select the option to redirect HTTP traffic to HTTPS when prompted.
 Certbot will automatically configure Nginx to use the SSL certificate.

+![Image 9][image-9]

 :::info Renew certificate

 Also ensure to renew the certificate before it expires to maintain a secure connection.
 :::

 3. Verify SSL Configuration: After the setup is complete, visit your Directus application using `https://directus.exampledomain.com` in a web browser.
-You should see a padlock icon indicating a secure SSL connection.
+You should see a padlock icon indicating a secure SSL connection and be automatically redirected from `http` to `https`.

+![Image 3][image-3]

 ## Summary